ezsystems/commerce-documentation/docs/guide/price_engine/price_engine_faq.md

 ![](../img/price_engine_1.png)

-## How can i access stock information?
+## How can I access stock information?

-You can get stock information from the PriceLine in the PriceResponse
+You can get stock information from `PriceLine` in `PriceResponse`:

 ``` php
 $priceResponse = $priceService->getPrices($priceRequest, $contextId);